e-attestations/e-attestations-docs/docs/a-1-introduction.md

 ---
 id: a-1-introduction
-title: What are e-Attestations REST API ?
+title: Why e-Attestations REST API ?
-sidebar_label: What are e-Attestations REST API ?
+sidebar_label: e-Attestations REST APIs ?
 ---

-L'API REST/Json est utilisée pour **interfacer** un système d'information '**client**' à la plate-forme d'e-Attestations suivant le protocole HTTP.
+The REST / Json API is used to **interface** a **client** application or information system with the e-Attestations platform following the HTTP protocol.

-REST (Representational State Transfer) ou RESTful est un style d'architecture permettant de construire des applications (Web, Intranet, Web Service) en exploitant des points terminateurs (des endpoints urls) et référençant des ressources à exploiter suivant les verbes du protocole HTTP (GET, POST, PUT, DELETE etc...).
+REST (Representational State Transfer) or RESTful is an architectural style allowing to build applications (Web, Intranet, Web Service) by exploiting endpoints (endpoints urls) and referencing resources to be exploited according to the verbs of the HTTP protocol ( GET, POST, PUT, DELETE etc ...).

-Les applications 'clientes' utilisant l'API REST e-Attestations enrichisent le Système d'Information du client avec le catalogue des données et services d'e-Attestations de façon sécurisée et très souple.

-L'API peut également être utilisée par les intégrateurs, éditeurs logiciels, des solutions SAAS ou des connecteurs.

-l'API REST/Json e-Attestations est actuellement en **PREVIEW** et n'est proposée qu'aux partenaires et clients du programme d'adoption de cette nouvelle offre de service.
-Contactez e-Attestations pour plus d'information à <a href="mailto:contact@e-attestations.com">contact@e-attestations.com</a>
+**Client** applications using the e-Attestations REST API enrich the Client Information System with the catalog of e-Attestations data and services in a secure and very flexible manner.

+The API can also be used by software integrators, editors, SAAS APIs, connectors etc.

+Contact e-Attestations for more information at <a href="mailto:api-manager@e-attestations.com">api-manager@e-attestations.com</a>